Westside Park (Chehalis, Washington)

-Westside Park is located in Chehalis, Washington in the city's Pennsylvania Avenue-West Side Historic District, catalogued on the National Register of Historic Places in 1991.
+Westside Park is located in Chehalis, Washington in the city's Pennsylvania Avenue-West Side Historic District which was catalogued on the National Register of Historic Places (NRHP) in 1991.

 The 1 acre park contains basketball courts, a playground, and picnic areas.
 It is known locally for its blossoming cherry trees, first planted in 1932, and towering conifers.

+History

-The park began in 1907 and the area became a playground and recreation area for the West Side School.
-Due to damages from the 1949 Olympia earthquake, the school was razed and the park became public.
+The park began in 1894 and the area became a playground and recreation area for the West Side School.
+An initial motion to beautify the park and keep the area kept as a playground for the school were begun in 1905, and upgrades were begun in 1906; preparations to regrade the grounds took place in 1908.
+Due to extensive damages to the school during the 1949 Olympia earthquake, the building was razed and the park became public.

+A memorial bench in the park was dedicated in 2007 to Gavin Crandell, a sixteen year-old who died the prior year after being struck by a train at a crossing 0.5 mi away.
+Westside Park was a popular gathering spot for the teenager.

-In 2021, a volunteer neighborhood group, the Friends of Westside Park, organized to oversee improvements to the park.
+In 2021, a volunteer neighborhood group, the Friends of Westside Park, organized as a non-profit 501(c)(3) and began to oversee improvements to the park.
 That same year, the group, in collaboration with the Chehalis Foundation, were able to receive a $20,000 earmark for the park from the Chehalis City Council as a beginning funding effort for future renovations.
+An additional $95,000 in capital was added in 2023.
+Considered the first of potentially three phases of renovations, the $115,000 total funding is to aid in the purchase of new playground equipment, the construction of a perimeter fence, and to upgrade the sidewalks and parking areas to be in compliance with the Americans with Disabilities Act (ADA).

+The welcome sign to the neighborhood, located in a traffic calming roundabout directly east of the park at the intersection of West and Pennsylvania, was destroyed in a hit-and-run incident in December 2023.

+Westside Park is unable to qualify for listing with the National Register of Historic Places (NRHP) due to a loss of records during a 1910 fire at the defunct West Side School.